PrestonKnopp/godot-ios-deploy/README.md

 ## Usage

-An apple button will appear in Godots Editor's toolbar.
+An apple button will appear in Godot Editor's toolbar.
 Pressing this button will

 1. Open onboarding flow menu if not setup or
 2. Begin build and deploy

+Hovering over the button will show a popup with

+1. The progress of the build and deploy.
+2. A settings button to open up the onboarding flow menu.
+3. A checkmark the tells you if the project is valid and setup.
+4. **Device selection**, use this to choose what devices to deploy to.

 ## Troubleshooting